PatrizioAcquadro/RAG_Project_SE2/README.md

 ## Contact

-For academic collaboration or technical questions, please open an Issue or contact the project lead at \[patrizio.acquadro@mail.polimi.it].
+For academic collaboration or technical questions, please open an Issue or contact the project lead at patrizio.acquadro@mail.polimi.it.

 Politecnico di Milano – Engineering, Research, and AI Innovation